hoeferg/Progressive-Web-Applucation/README.md

 ## Installation

 To go to the webpage go to https://git.heroku.com/service-worker-bootcamp.git.
-Then hit the download button to download the program.
+Then hit the download button at the top of the screen to download the program.

 ## Usage